Proxy

 the trap return a list full of keys But none of these keys exist in the “user “object

 Why?
-The reason is simple: Object.keys
+The reason is simple: Object.keys returns only properties with the enumerable flag.

 the properties of [‘a’, ‘b’, ‘c’] don’t have the flag But how does Object.keys find out?

-Object.keys check for it by calling the internal method [[GetOwnProperty]]
+Object.keys check for it by calling the internal method [[GetOwnProperty]] of “user” for every property to get its descriptor

-And here, as there’s no property in user, its descriptor is empty, no enumerable
+And here, as there’s no property in user, its descriptor is empty, no enumerable flag, so the listing-properties procedure is skipped.

 1 | let user = {}; |